xaxys/bubbler/README.md

 In this example, `Frame` is a data structure with three fields: `opcode`, `some_embed`, and `payload`. `opcode` is of type `FrameType`, `some_embed` is an anonymous embedded data structure, and `payload` is of type `uint8`.

+Please note that Bubbler does not have the concept of scope (to accommodate the C language), so the names `Frame` and `some_embed` as data structure names are not allowed to be duplicated globally, even if `some_embed` is an anonymous embedded data structure.

 ### Field Types

 The Bubbler protocol supports four types of fields: regular fields, anonymous embedded fields, constant fields, and empty fields.